Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Experimental Data

-{Stability with clustering.
-In the second column we show the results for our default set up.
-In third and fourth column we depict the resulting moments when for the cluster energy we pick the regular average of the energies and the center of the cluster, respectively.
-In the last three columns we change the default clustering to $(2,20,40,10)$, $(2,10,20,10)$ and $(2,20,20,20)$. } }

 Finally, we also examine the dependence of the moments on the data set collections as described in Sec.~\ref{subsectioncollections}.
 In Tabs.~\ref{tab:moments-results-minimal} and \ref{tab:moments-results-maximal} the results for the moments are displayed using the minimal and the maximal collections (with default choices for all other settings).
-We see that the differences in the central values to the default collection are about half the size of the systematical correlated uncertainties for the first moment $M_1^{\rm exp}$.
+We see that the differences in the central values to the default collection are the same size as the systematical correlated uncertainties for the first moment $M_1^{\rm exp}$.
 For the higher moments the differences are much smaller than the uncertainties.
-Using, instead of the default, the minimal and maximal collections affects the uncertainties of $M_1^{\rm exp}$ by only about $10\%$.
+Using, instead of the default, the minimal and maximal collections affects the systematic (statistic) uncertainty of $M_1^{\rm exp}$ by only about $10\%$ ($5\%$).
 For the higher moments the differences decrease strongly and basically disappear for the fourth moment.
-Again, the results show that having an increased or decreased redundancy in the data set collection only has a minor impact on the final numbers for the experimental moments.
+Again, the results show that having a slightly increased or decreased redundancy in the data set collection only has a minor impact on the final numbers for the experimental moments.

 To summarize, we find that modifications to the choices and assumptions that go into the combined treatment of the experimental data from different publications and experiments lead to changes that are well within the experimental uncertainties we obtain from our combination method.
 We therefore consider these uncertainties as appropriate.
 An instructive comparison of the moments obtained in our analysis to those obtained in some previous publications is given in Tab.~\ref{tab:mom-comparison}.
 A graphical illustration of the results is shown in Fig.~\ref{fig:Moment-comparison}.